top of page

 Insights for Potential Solutions - Pt.4

-Winners describes their experience as a “treasure hunt”, which we want to keep at the centre of our solution’s feeling.
+Winners describe their experience as a “treasure hunt”, which we want to keep at the center of our solution’s feeling.
 It frames how we approach the user’s problem with the business’ brand still in mind:

 To summarize, the top 3 problem spaces in Winners are: